Enjoy Enjaami: Rolling Stone cover controversy

 Despite the song's success, its contributor, rapper-cum-lyricist Arivu, was notably not included on the cover of the July 2021 edition of Rolling Stone India magazine, which included singer, Dhee, and rapper, Shan Vincent de Paul, with the latter being the lead performer on "Neeye Oli" for which Arivu contributed lyrics to.
 Pa.
 Ranjith criticised the executives of Rolling Stone India and music platform Maajja, for failing to credit the lyricist and interviewing him.
 Many netizens pointed about Arivu's erasure as a result of caste-based discrimination, since Arivu belonged to a marginalised Dalit household.
 Shan Vincent also came in support of Arivu, calling out Maajja for his erasure, but criticised Ranjith for creating a rift between the two Tamil rappers.
 Noel Kirthiraj, the CEO of Maajja, eventually responded that "The cover has nothing to do with the songs Enjoy Enjaami and Neeye Oli, but I understand the confusion as they were promoted along with it.
 When stories are written about Arivu and there is no mention of Dhee and Santhosh Narayanan, it is absolutely fine.
 Maajja’s intentions are quite clear and one thing Maajja won’t do is play politics or do something to please people."
 In response to the controversy, Rolling Stone subsequently released another cover of that magazine, featuring Arivu and other Maajja artists, in August 2021.

+The controversies demonstrate that despite the song being set up to challenge socio-musical power relations within the musical economy, it reinforced the same caste hierarchy.
+This demonstrates that despite the potential of cross-border collaboration, there are still many limiting factors at play.